Portuguese India Armadas: Timing

 Return fleets were a different story.
 The principal worry of the return fleets was the fast dangerous waters of the inner Mozambican channel, which was particularly precarious for heavily loaded and less maneuverable ships.
 In the initial decades, the return fleet usually set out from Cochin in December, although that was eventually pushed forward to January.
 January 20 was the critical date, after which all return fleets were obliged to follow the outer route (east of Madagascar) which was deemed calmer and safer for their precious cargo.
 That meant they missed the important watering stop on Mozambique island on the return leg and had to put in elsewhere later, such as Mossel Bay or St. Helena.
 Between 1525 and 1579, all return fleets were ordered to follow the outer route.
 This rule was temporarily suspended between the 1570s and 1590s.
 From 1615, a new rule was introduced whereby return fleets from Goa were allowed to use the inner route, but return fleets from Cochin still had to use the outer route.
 With the entry of Dutch and English competition in the 1590s, the start of the return legs were delayed until February and March, with the predictable upsurge in lost and weather-delayed ships.

 Arrival times in Portugal varied, usually between mid-June and late August.
 It was customary for return fleets to send their fastest ship ahead to announce the results in Lisbon, before the rest of the fleet arrived later that summer.

 Because of the timing, an armada had to leave Lisbon (February–April) before the previous year's armada returned (June–August).
 To get news of the latest developments in India, the outgoing armada relied on notes and reports left along the way at various African staging posts by the returning fleet.

 Outward voyage

-Portuguese Indian armadas tended to follow the same outward route.
-There were several staging posts along the route of India Run that were repeatedly used.
+Portuguese India armadas tended to follow the same outward route.
+There were several staging posts along the route of the India Run that were repeatedly used.

-Setting out from Lisbon (February–April), India-bound naus took the easy Canary Current straight southwest to the Canary Islands.
-The islands were owned by Castile and so this was not a usual watering stop for the Portuguese Indian armadas, except in emergencies.
+Setting out from Lisbon (February–April), India-bound naus took the Canary Current straight southwest to the Canary Islands.
+The islands were owned by Castile and so this was not a usual watering stop for the Portuguese India armadas, except in emergencies.